CMS Releases 2025 Quality Payment Program Final Rule: What It Means for MIPS Reporting

 Improvement Activity Scoring and Reporting Policy Changes

-Under the proposed rule CMS would remove activity weightings to simplify scoring and reduce the number of activities clinicians are required to attest to completing to achieve a full score
+CMS will remove activity weightings for the 2025 performance year to simplify scoring and reduce the number of activities clinicians are required to attest to completing to achieve a full score in this performance category.

 • Traditional MIPS Reporting